Stragglers of the thick disc: Discussion

 \section{Discussion}

 We show that YAR red giant stars identified as outliers to the $\rm age-[\alpha/Fe]$ relation have chemical (in term of $\rm [\alpha/Fe]$ and $\rm [Fe/H]$ distributions) and kinematical characteristics similar to those of the thick disc population over the same metallicity interval.
 We show that these YAR are correctly identified as more massive stars in the HRD, being systematically hotter than standard thick disc stars and they overlap well with isochrone of 2 Gyr age.
-On the basis of these observational evidences the YAR stars in our dataset are most probably stars originating from the thick disc that became stragglers being subjected to a mass increase by either mass transfer or collision$/$coalescence.
-Chemical abundances are our best tool to investigate distinct stragglers formation scenarios, considering that scenarios lead to different chemical patterns depending on several factors.
-The chemical characteristics of these objects show a possible small systematic departure ($\rm \sim$0.01 dex$\rm /$0.02 dex) from the standard thick disc population for some elements as O, Ca, Ti and Al. The difference is larger for Na ($\rm \sim$ 0.1 dex), and is confirmed by Na abundances obtained by \citet{Hayes2022} (BAWLAS catalogue).
+Based on this observational evidence, the YAR stars in our dataset are most probably stars originating from the thick disc that became stragglers being subjected to a mass increase by either mass transfer or collision and/or coalescence.
+Chemical abundances are our best tools for investigating distinct straggler formation scenarios, considering that scenarios leading to different chemical patterns depend on several factors.
+The chemical characteristics of these objects show a possible small systematic departure ($\rm \sim$0.01 dex$\rm /$0.02 dex) from the standard thick disc population for some elements, such as O, Ca, Ti, and Al. The difference is larger for Na ($\rm \sim$ 0.1 dex) and is confirmed by Na abundances obtained by \citet{Hayes2022} (BAWLAS catalogue).
 We relate this to a possible conversion of Na in more massive stars.
-Fig.~\ref{fig:Na} highlights, indeed, that the shift in Na between the YAR and thick disc populations (visible also in Fig.~\ref{fig:Al}) is produced from the YAR stars of mass $\rm > 1.2\, M_{\odot}$.
-Stars in this mass range can experience mixing which can modify the Na abundance at the surface of the star \citep{Smiljanic2009, Smiljanic2012, Luck1994}.
-Finally, Ce, a slow neutron-capture element formed during the AGB phase, shows also a small positive offset ($\rm \sim 0.1$ dex) compared to the standard thick disc population also found in the BAWLAS catalogue.
+Figure \ref{fig:Na} highlights that the shift in Na between the YAR and thick disc populations (visible also in Fig.~\ref{fig:Al}) is produced from the YAR stars of mass $\rm > 1.2\, M_{\odot}$.
+Stars in this mass range can experience mixing, which can modify the Na abundance at the surface of the star \citep{Smiljanic2009, Smiljanic2012, Luck1994}.
+Finally, Ce, a slow neutron-capture element formed during the AGB phase, shows also a small positive offset ($\rm \sim 0.1$ dex), compared to the standard thick disc population also found in the BAWLAS catalogue.
 Such enhancement is expected if these YAR stars are component of binary systems where the more massive companion has evolved to the AGB phase and transfer some of its mass to the lower mass companion.
 Although these differences seem to be real, they are small and need to be confirmed.